Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Trapped-ion compilations using sparse

 \subsection{Reduction in total number of operations}

-\customnameref{alg: binary-decomposition} reduces $\nHising$ for weighted graphs, but it may not reduce the total number of operations which also involve bit flips.
+\customnameref{alg: binary-decomposition} and \customnameref{alg: exponential-decomposition} reduce $\nHising$ for weighted graphs, but they may not reduce the total number of operations which also involve bit flips.
 Recall that $\nTotal(G)$ is upper bounded by $O(m)$ for all graphs with $m$ edges.
 We combine our decomposition idea with sparsification to reduce the number of edges (and hence the $\nTotal$) while still maintaining $\nHising = O(n\log(n/\epsilon))$.